Dealing with Negative Reviews

 It’s Important to Have a Management Plan for Negative Reviews

-A little time invested in making a plan can save you a world of trouble later.
 The plan should include policies and procedures for negative reviews.
 There are several tips and suggestions that can be included in the plan.

 - If you are upset about the review then wait to respond so you don’t overreact.